Viv-Iam/QnA-message-board/README.md

-# qn-a-message-board
+# QnA MESSAGE-BOARD

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This is an Ember Application

 ## Prerequisites